Home » Posts tagged '2023'

 It is our honour to announce that the second review of the book Plato in Poland 1800-1950.
 Types of Reception – Authors – Problems (Academia, Baden Baden 2021) has just seen the light of day (the first one was announced here).
 The review was published in “Revue Philosophique de Louvain” 2023 (vol. 120, 1).

 The review was kindly composed by professor Sylvain Delcomminette (Université Libre de Bruxelles).
 Professor Delcomminette is an expert in Plato’s philosophy, his current research topics include the reception of Platonism in the Marburg neo-Kantian school and specific issues in the philosophy of Aristotle.
 For us, one of the most important conclusions in prof. Delcomminette’s review is that the reader of this book will not get bored.
-Thus our task is done.
+Thus our task is completed.

 Full text of the review can be downloaded from the journal’s website